 - Not much impact for rejection or acceptance.

 Key to success

-- FIND A MODEL PAPER - if this is the first time you write your paper, there is almost no way you can write well.
-The easiest way is to find a model paper that is closest to your paper topic and use it as your model.
+- FIND A MODEL PAPER - the easiest way is to find a model paper that is closest to your paper topic and use it as your model.
 Learn the style of writing, the contents, and the flow of contents.

 Some key writing tips (compiled from common mistakes):

 - Assume readers are very smart.
 Write precisely; don't teach, but convince.